hey-network/mainchain/readme.md

 The Vesting Trustee contract borrows heavily from (i.e. is a refacto of) the smart contracts used by [SirinLab](https://github.com/sirin-labs/crowdsale-smart-contract/blob/master/contracts/SirinVestingTrustee.sol),  [Stox](https://github.com/stx-technologies/stox-token/blob/20925fd8b97746f085b95af03173d65a2ddaa504/contracts/Trustee.sol) and [KIN](https://medium.com/kinblog/kin-foundation-vesting-trustee-smart-contract-7fce911516d0).

-We have renamed several functions and variables to improve overall readability, while also reverting on claims that yield 0 tokens (either because the grantee does not exist of because no tokens can be claimed yet).
-We have done this latter change to avoid spilling on transaction fees when doing precocious claims.
+We have renamed several functions and variables to improve overall readability, while also reverting on claims that yield 0 tokens (either because the grantee does not exist or because no tokens can yet be claimed).
+The latter change has been implemented in order to avoid spilling on transaction fees while carrying out precocious claims.

 ### Gateway

-Not in scope for the Token Generation Event.
-The ValidatorsManager contract has been taken out of the test coverages calculations as it is not in Hey's direct focus to test all validators co-opting features of this contract.
+The Gateway is not in scope for the Token Generation Event.
+The ValidatorsManager contract has been taken out of the test coverage calculations as it is not in *Hey*'s direct focus to test all validator's co-opting features of this contract.

 ## 🚀 Deployment

 ### First phase
 The first deployment phase intends on making the platform fully ready for the TGE.
-It does not include yet the Gateway contract deployment as it will still be pending thorough code review and auditing by then (as this audit will be partly supported by funds collected during the TGE).
+It does not yet include the Gateway contract deployment; it will remain pending throughout code review and auditing, as this audit will be supported in part by funds collected during the TGE.

 #### Prerequisites
-- Connection to the Ethereum mainnet
+- Connection to the Ethereum mainnet.
-- Latest version of contracts builds (run compilation with `truffle compile`)
+- Latest version of contracts builds (run compilation with `truffle compile`).
-- Fully green specs (run tests with `npm t`)
+- Fully green specs (run tests with `npm t`).
-- Secured control of TGEAdmin account, with enough ETH on account for contract deployment
+- Secured control of TGEAdmin account, with enough ETH on account for contract deployment.
-- Secured control of Pool account
+- Secured control of Pool account.
-- Secured control of Team account
+- Secured control of Team account.
-- Secured control of Wallet account
+- Secured control of Wallet account.
-- List of presale buyers non-vested addresses with number of tokens per account (`PRESALE_NON_VESTED` tokens in total)
+- List of presale buyers' non-vested addresses, including number of tokens per account (`PRESALE_NON_VESTED` tokens in total).
-- List of presale buyers vested addresses with number of tokens purchased per address and vesting period if any (`PRESALE_VESTED` tokens in total)
+- List of presale buyers' vested addresses, including the number of tokens purchased per address and the vesting period, if any (`PRESALE_VESTED` tokens in total).

 #### Outcome
-- Token contract deployed
+- Token contract deployed.
-- TokenSale contract deployed
+- TokenSale contract deployed.
-- VestingTrustee contract deployed
+- VestingTrustee contract deployed.
-- 1,000,000,000 tokens minted
+- 1,000,000,000 tokens minted.
-- 300,000,000 tokens on Pool account
+- 300,000,000 tokens on Pool account.
-- `PRESALE_NON_VESTED` tokens distributed amongst presale non-vested buyers accounts
+- `PRESALE_NON_VESTED` tokens distributed amongst presale non-vested buyers' accounts.
-- `PRESALE_VESTED` (for presale buyers) + ~~200,000,000~~ (for the Hey team, contributors and advisors) tokens controlled by the VestingTrustee contract, with a balance per vested account
+- `PRESALE_VESTED` (for presale buyers) + ~~200,000,000~~ tokens (for the *Hey* team, contributors, and advisors) controlled by the VestingTrustee contract, with a balance per vested account.
-- (500,000,000 - `PRESALE`) of tokens controlled by the TokenSale contract, where `PRESALE` = `PRESALE_NON_VESTED` + `PRESALE_VESTED`
+- (500,000,000 - `PRESALE`) of tokens controlled by the TokenSale contract, where `PRESALE` = `PRESALE_NON_VESTED` + `PRESALE_VESTED`.
-- TokenSale contract ready to accept ETH payments against HEY tokens
+- TokenSale contract ready to accept ETH payments against HEY tokens.
-- TokenSale contract funnelling incoming ETH to Wallet account
+- TokenSale contract funnelling incoming ETH to Wallet account.
-- TokenSale contract configured to send potential remaining tokens post-TGE to Pool account
+- TokenSale contract configured to send potential tokens remaining post-TGE to Pool account.

 #### Choreography

 All actions performed below should originate from the TGEAdmin account.
-After deployment, this address should be kept secure as it is still able to call `pause()` and `finalize()` on the TokenSale contract, as well as `drain()` on the Token contract.
-The deployment script is the following:
+After deployment, this address should be kept secure, as it remains able to call `pause()` and `finalize()` on the TokenSale contract, as well as `drain()` on the Token contract.
+The deployment script is as follows:

 1. **Deploy Token** (no constructor parameters needed)
 2. **Deploy TokenSale**, with constructor parameters: